andreaUNAM/cringecentral/knightskings/knightskings.md

 ## Chapter 6

 This was definitely a perfect evening.
 He was sitting under a huge oak tree that shielded him from the rays of the setting sun.
 The apple in his hand was crisp and juicy.
 He had been playing Animal Crossing for hours with no interruption.
-Just this morning, a sign had been posted in the town square announcing the definite end of all flea-kind from here unto eternity.
+Just this morning, a sign had been posted in the town square announcing the definite end of all flea-kind from here to eternity.
 A young maid walked by with a pail of wine from the nearby spring.
 At Hob's "How fare ye?", she giggled and blushed.
 Now, that could prove interesting.
 He could put his Nintendo down and let her lead the way to the nearest barn.

 Huh.